 3.1 Fixed Cap Based on Built-Up Area

-Even with extra classrooms, you cannot exceed the section limit tied to your total built-up carpet area.
+Even with extra classrooms, you cannot exceed the section limit tied to your total built-up area.
 Expansion is now tied to construction, not just land.
 Schools are allowed an equal number of sections for secondary (Classes 9-10) and senior secondary (Classes 11-12) levels.
 The total sections at these levels cannot exceed one-fourth of the total sections from Balvatika up to Class 10 or 12, with rounding up to the nearest even number if necessary.

 3.2 Greater Focus on Indoor Infrastructure